 Bundle your general liability insurance in a BOP.
 If you also want coverage for business property damage or theft, a business owner’s policy (BOP) is likely the best option for your business.
 This policy bundles general liability insurance and commercial property insurance at a lower cost than if the policies were bought separately.

 Risk management.
 A history of business insurance claims can make your premium go up.
-To keep costs low, you can take steps to reduce your risks of a claim.
+To prevent financial losses and higher premiums, you can take steps to reduce your risks of a claim.
 Product liability insurance covers risks related to your products and completed services, which means you might consider:

 Insureon is the #1 independent agency for online delivery of small business insurance.
 We help business owners compare quotes from top-rated providers, buy policies, and manage coverage online.